artix41/blog/blog/_posts/2026-07-23-topological-qec-3.md

 since $$\partial_{i} \partial_{i+1} = 0$$.

-But how can we interpret those coboundary operators?
+But how can we interpret these coboundary operators?
 Again, it's easier to interpret them by looking at the transpose.
 Using the isomorphism $$\psi$$ we saw earlier in each degree, let's define the operator $$\tilde{\delta}^i:\: C_{i-1} \rightarrow C_i$$ as

 $$